kkrdwn/axioo_pongo725_backlight/README.md

-# Axioo Pongo 725 backlight keyboard for linux
+#  Controller backlight keyboard for Axioo Pongo 725 linux
 A simple and portable control application for the Axioo Pongo 725 laptop running on Linux distributions such as Arch with Wayland (Hyprland), specifically for managing the RGB backlight keyboard feature.

 # Still Prototype